465 related texts · 4 related myths · Page 5 of 10

 That feeling isn't new.
 In fact, according to Midrash Tehillim 60, it goes way back.
 This particular midrash (a method of interpreting biblical stories beyond their literal meaning...

-According to Midrash Tehillim, a collection of rabbinic teachings on the Book of Psalms, there are five key elements that can bring about Israel's – and perhaps our own – salvation...
+A collection of rabbinic teachings on the Book of Psalms, there are five key elements that can bring about Israel's – and perhaps our own – salvation.
+Rabbi Elazar lays it out for ...

 Midrash Tehillim, a collection of interpretations on the Book of Psalms, offers us a fascinating take on (Psalm 117:1), "Praise the Lord, all nations."
 It’s not as simple as a univ...

-We all know the story: the rains came, the world flooded, and Noah, his family, and a whole menagerie of animals survived in a giant boat.
-But have you ever stopped to think about ...
+The familiar story is this: the rains came, the world flooded, and Noah, his family, and a whole menagerie of animals survived in a giant boat.
+But have you ever stopped to think a...

-It all starts with Noah questioning God himself.
 "Sovereign of all the world!" he asks, basically saying, "Seriously?
 You expect me to round them all up?"
-And here's where it gets ...
+Noah didn't have to.
+According to Pirkei DeRabbi Eliezer, it wasn't Noah's...

 Some fascinating details emerge from Jewish tradition.
 Rabbi Meir, in Pirkei DeRabbi Eliezer, offers a striking image.
 He says there was a single pearl suspended within the Ark.
 Bu...

-We all know the story: Noah, his family, and a boatload of animals.
+The familiar story is this: Noah, his family, and a boatload of animals.
 But Jewish tradition sometimes offers surprising twists, doesn't it?
-The Book of Pirkei DeRabbi Eliezer, a fasci...
+The Book of Pirkei DeRabbi Eliezer, a ...

 It’s a story rooted deep in the Flood narrative, and it's got some seriously fascinating layers.
 After the great flood, Noah needed to know if the waters had receded.
 So, he sent o...